The Maples Day Nursery is three months old!

 There are risk assessments in place, and the children are supervised in smaller groups when accessing this sort of play to allow them to get used to the weight, and also the cause/ effect.

 Our toys are not exclusively used for one purpose: we have lots of loose parts which allow creativity in what young children do here.
-As the tools have been here from the start, the children know how to use them safely and often support their peers now.

 Sustainability is something you focus on at The Maples.
 How’s that working out?